Thanks to Eric Wise (CEO, Wise Telemetry) for his contribution.

 Art Anderson is Managing Principal for AH Anderson Consulting, LLC.
 He has more than 30 years of industrial gas business and consulting experience, most of which spent at Air Products where he held leadership roles in sales, marketing, product and regional P&L management for the full portfolio of offerings.
 In addition, he held corporate leadership roles in Customer Engagement, E-commerce, and Global Business Services leveraging a host of digital technologies.

-Anderson currently provides strategic advisory and hands-on support to companies in the Industrial gas and specialty chemicals industries looking to improve their competitive position, lower operating costs, improve productivity and optimise the customer experience.
+Anderson currently provides strategic advisory and hands-on support to companies in the Industrial gas and specialty chemicals industries looking to improve their competitive position, lower operating costs, improve productivity and optimize the customer experience.